zongqianwu/zongqianwu.github.io/_pages/about.md

 If you are interested in me, please contact wkzongqianwu@gmail.com.

 # 🔥 News
+- *2024.09*: &nbsp;⛄⛄ I will be going to SUTD in Singapore for a visiting PhD program.
 - *2024.07*: &nbsp;🎉🎉 One paper accepted by ACM Multimedia 2024!
 - *2024.05*: &nbsp;🎉🎉 One paper accepted by KBS!
 - *2024.05*: &nbsp;⛄⛄ Invited to serve as NeurIPS 2024 PC member.